RTradeLtd/TxPB/doc/PROTO.md

 <a name="pb.DagAPI"></a>

 ### DagAPI
+DagAPI provides an IPLD object manipulation API and is capable of manipulating arbitrary IPLD objects, as well as traditional MerkleDAG objects.
+It is equivalent to the go-ipfs `ipfs dag` subset of commands.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|